 Step 9: Backlink profile audit

-Step 10: Check content
+Step 10: Check the content

 You should use the following, best SEO tools during your audit: